NaiyanJones/naiyanjones.github.io/_posts/2019-08-06-evidence-based-policymaking-and-getting-politicians-listening.md

 1. The Professor David Nutt episode is a very common anecdote in policy and health studies in the UK.
 It’s so well known that I see it referenced to this day by academics, journalists and normal people in print and occasional conversation.
 2. A year after his dismissal Professor David Nutt, with a number of co-authors, [published a study](https://www.sciencedirect.com/science/article/pii/S0140673610614626) in the Lancet which empirically corroborated his previous comments.

-*Note: This blogpost was originally posted on [Medium on October 2019](www.mediun.com/@naiyanjones/evidence-based-policy-making-how-to-actually-get-policymakers-to-listen-aca16e321946).*{: .notice--primary}
+Note: This blogpost was originally posted on [Medium on October 2019](www.mediun.com/@naiyanjones/evidence-based-policy-making-how-to-actually-get-policymakers-to-listen-aca16e321946).{: .notice--primary}